Providing the USD/VES Rate, using C# Functional Extensions

 Extracting the exchange rate

-To extract the exchange rate using AngleSharp we must create a browsing context and parse the HTML content with the OpenAsync
+To extract the exchange rate using AngleSharp we must create a browsing context and parse the HTML content with the OpenAsync task.

 We create a browsing context using the default configuration: